odan/slim4-skeleton/README.md

 </div>

-Use this skeleton application to quickly setup and start working on a new [Slim 4 Framework](https://www.slimframework.com/) application.
+This is a skeleton to quickly set up a new [Slim 4](https://www.slimframework.com/) application.

 ## Requirements